Tamás Nádas: History

-In 1998 at the age of 29 Nádas got into connection with flying thanks to a pleasure flight.
+In 1998, at the age of 29, Nádas became interested in flying thanks to a pleasure flight.
 He liked it so much that he started his pilot course that day.
-After a few months he got his license.
+After a few months, he got his license.

-He was not satisfied with all this so he got into a Z-142 and continued his aviation career with aerobatics.
-His complete aerobatics training ended in 2001.
-He flew YAK-18, YAK-52 and Z-726, then single-seat machines: YAK-55M, ACRO-230, CAP-231, Z-50LS and he made the audience of several Hungarian events happy.
+He was not satisfied with this, so he got into a Z-142 and continued his aviation career by starting aerobatic training.
+His aerobatics training ended in 2001.
+He was trained to fly in several aircraft, including the YAK-18, YAK-52, Z-726, YAK-55M, ACRO-230, CAP-231 and Z-50LS and performed at several events in Hungary.

-A milestone in his aviation career was the year of 2007 when his plane, designed for perfect aerobatics (EXTRA 300 LP), arrived.
+A milestone in his aviation career occurred in 2007 when his plane, an Extra EA-300 designed for perfect aerobatics arrived.
 This aircraft let him take part in different races as a worthy opponent.
 The years of learning and practising took their fruit in the year of 2009.

 On 7 March 2014 he was taking part in the Qatar Mile event at Al Khor Airport.
 While flying his Zivko Edge 540 and doing an inverted low pass of the airport, he lost control and crashed into the runway.
 Nádas later died from his injuries, thirteen days away from his 45th birthday.